maarten-pennings/SevenSegment-over-Serial/firmware/readme.md

 The register names but also the bitfields in the registers are introduced in the [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48P_88P_168P-DS40002065A.pdf?page=155) on page 155.
 The names are also available in the Arduino header files.
-In the case of the ATmega168, here is the header (on my windows PC) `C:\Program Files (x86)\Arduino\hardware\tools\avr\avr\include\avr\iom168p.h`.
+In the case of the ATmega168, the header is located here (on my windows PC) `C:\Program Files (x86)\Arduino\hardware\tools\avr\avr\include\avr\iom168p.h`.

-In the names below, replace `n` with the timer index (0, 1, or 2) - again, we use 2.
 ```
 TCCRnA with bits      COMnA1 COMnA0 COMnB1 COMnB0 ----- -----  WGMn1  WGMn0
 TCCRnB with bits      FOCnA  FOCnB  -----  -----  WGMn2 CSn2   CSn1   CSn0
 TCNTn  bits not named
 OCRnA  bits not named
 OCRnB  bits not named
-TIMSK2                -----  -----  -----  -----  ----- OCIEnB OCIEnA TOIEn
+TIMSKn                -----  -----  -----  -----  ----- OCIEnB OCIEnA TOIEn
-TIFR2                 -----  -----  -----  -----  ----- OCFnB  OCFnA  TOVn
+TIFRn                 -----  -----  -----  -----  ----- OCFnB  OCFnA  TOVn
 ```

+In the names above, replace `n` with the timer index (0, 1, or 2) - we use (timer) 2.

 With registers `TCCR2A` and `TCCR2B` we set the mode (Clear Timer on Compare Match: `WGM2=010`) and the prescaler (64 with Clock Select: `CS2=100`).
 The `TCNT2` is the actual counter, we do not read or write it (but the hardware does).

 With `OCR2A` we set the value to which we want the timer to count, generate and interrupt, and clear.
 Since the sustem clock (`F_CPU`) is 16MHz, and the pre-scaler is 64, timer 2 is fed with a frequency of 250 000 Hz, so it will increment every 4us.
 Therefore we need 250 increments for an interrupt every 1ms.
-Therefore we need to set `OCR2A` to 249 (because it starts counting at 0).
+We need to set `OCR2A` to 249 (because it starts counting at 0).

-In `TIMSK2` we set `OCIE2A`, i.e. Interrupt Enable for Output Compare Match A.
+In `TIMSK2` we set bit `OCIE2A`, i.e. Interrupt Enable for Output Compare Match A.
-This means that we have to install an ISR for ` TIMER2_COMPA_vect`.
+This means that we have to install an ISR for `TIMER2_COMPA_vect`.
+Our ISR just spikes the built-in LED, so that we can check timing on a logic analyzer.

 See e.g. [Arduino 101: Timers and Interrupts](https://www.robotshop.com/community/forum/t/arduino-101-timers-and-interrupts/13072).
 or [instructables](https://www.instructables.com/Arduino-Timer-Interrupts/).